 Any sexual act against the person's will or where the victim did not give or is incapable of giving consent.

 Sexual Battery 3 - Any incident involving sexual battery.
 Includes but is not limited to rape, fondling, child molestation, indecent liberties and sodomy.
-Administrative discretion; possible tribunal recommendation; parent notification; notification of law enforcement
+Penalty at the discretion of the principal detention